Jeanselme/Spam_Detector/README.md

 the current version uses a gaussian distibution for each feature with a mean and a variance given by the training set.

 ### Decision
 In order to decide if an email is a spam or not, the program computes ln(P(Spam|Email)/P(NonSpam|Email)).
-If the result is positive, the email is classified zas a spam, otherwise it is not a spam.
+If the result is positive, the email is classified as a spam, otherwise it is not a spam.

 ## Execution
 For the learning phasis :